jdcantrell/goodrobot.net/pages/about.md

-Title: About things
+Title: About
 Date: 2011-09-16

 Hello.
 You're on this page cause something about this site interests you, and you want to learn a little bit about the person who runs it.
 That person is me.
 JD.
 Hi!
 I don't really know what you're looking for so what follows will sort of a random dump of bits of information about me.

 * I work at [Trulia](http://trulia.com).
 If you do anything on the site related to looking for a house/apartment, then I most likely had a hand in it.
 * I live in the San Francisco Bay area, California.
 It still feels weird to me after living most my life in Kansas.
 And I miss thunderstorms.
 * I am still looking for that one project that I can really put some